Crypto-TII/claasp/docs/DEVELOPER_GUIDE.md

    1. Click 'Run' in the top toolbar and select `Edit configurations`
    2. Click the symbol `+` to add a new build configuration and choose `Makefile`
    3. In the field `Name`, type the name of the configuration
-   4. In the field `Makefile`, choose the Makefile in the root folder of `tii-claasp`
+   4. In the field `Makefile`, choose the Makefile in the root folder of `claasp`
    5. In the field `Targets`, choose the target you want to run (e.g. all, install, uninstall, etc)
    6. In the field `Arguments`, type the argument you want to pass when `make <target>`.
 For examples, if you want to run the tests for `claasp/cipher_modules/algebraic_tests.py`, set `test` in the field `Targets` and type `MODULE=claasp/cipher_modules/algebraic_tests.py` in the field `Arguments`.
-   7. In the field `Working Directory`, choose the root folder of `tii-claasp`
+   7. In the field `Working Directory`, choose the root folder of `claasp`

 ## How to Configure linter and formatter
 Developers use apps to help us improve the quality of our code.
 As every programming language has its own standards and good practises, we can take advantage of that and set/follow rules that can be automatically analysed and improved by our IDE (Integrated Development Environment).